sipione/Procedures-Management-System/README.md

 This repository contains the source code for a procedures management system developed with Blazor, ASP.NET Core, and apiMVC.
 The system allows users to manage procedures, cases, and users, providing an intuitive and functional web interface.

+## Try it
+For now the system is in Spanish: https://manage.sipionetech.com/dashboard/

 ## Features

 - **Procedure Management**: Create, modify, delete, and view procedures.